 Pipeline Definition

-The following pipeline defines a sequence of tasks: fetching content from a URL, displaying that content, and greeting the user with the content as a message.
+The following pipeline defines a sequence of tasks: fetching content from a URL wget

 cat <<EOF | kubectl apply --validate=false -f -